swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

-This approach would require an `Allocator` protocol that custom allocators could conform to and provide some `SystemAllocator` that comes by default in the standard library (similar to SystemRandomNumberGenerator):
+This approach would require an `Allocator` protocol that custom allocators could conform to and provide some `SystemAllocator` that comes by default in the Standard Library (similar to SystemRandomNumberGenerator):

 ```swift
 protocol Allocator {